AriFordsham/GHCWiki/commentary/compiler/recompilation-avoidance.md

 (Correctly triggering recompilation when packages change was one of the things we fixed when implementing fingerprints, see [\#1372](https://gitlab.haskell.org//ghc/ghc/issues/1372)).

+### Package version changes

+If the version of a package is bumped, what forces recompilation of the things that depend on it?

+1. If a module from the package is imported directly, then we will notice that the imported module is not amongst the dependencies of the module when it was compiled last, and force a recompilation (see [Deciding whether to recompile](commentary/compiler/recompilation-avoidance#deciding-whether-to-recompile)).

+1. If a module from the old package is imported indirectly, then the old package will be amongst the package dependencies (`dep_pkgs . mi_deps`), so we must recompile otherwise these dependencies will be inconsistent.
+The way we handle this case is by including the package dependencies in the *export hash* of a module, so that other modules which import this module will automatically be recompiled when one of the package dependencies changes.
+The recompiled module will have new package dependencies, which will force recompilation of its importers, and so on.
+Therefore if a package version changes, the change will be propagated throughout the module dependency graph.

 ## Interface stability